A Turn of Harvest

 “Even using the word was once punishable by a slow Harvest.”

 “Was that it?
 Was that your hope in that old crystal?
 Some long dead Amah’s proclamation against the Engaro cult?”

 “It won’t even activate,” Anglee said.
 She had plugged the crystal into a data port.
-If it had been simple data storage, footage of a dead Amah’s proclamation, virtual screens would have displayed, ready to play.
+If it had been simple data storage, footage of a dead Amah’s proclamation would have displayed on virtual screens.

 Karey laughed, her eyes sparked with the notes.
 “Look around you, Arita,” she indicated the Tomo surrounding her.
 “The Colony is Engaro now, and I am is its Queen.”